-US stocks follow global markets lower over virus concerns
+US stocks tumble amid global sell-off; Dow falls 430

 NEW YORK (AP) — U.S. stocks tumbled following a sell-off in markets in Europe and Japan Monday after China announced a sharp rise in cases of a deadly new virus that threatens to crimp global economic growth.

-Every major U.S. index gave up a significant amount of their gains for January and bond yields moved lower as investors headed for safer holdings.
+The Dow Jones Industrial Average and S&P 500 each fell more than 1%, giving up a significant portion of their gains for January.
 Airlines, resorts and other companies that rely on travel and tourism suffered steep losses.
-Gold prices rose.
+Gold prices rose as did bonds as investors headed for safer holdings.
+The yield on the 10-year Treasury fell to 1.61%, its lowest level since October.

 Investors are in a “sell first, ask questions later situation,” said Alec Young, managing director of global markets research at FTSE Russell.

 Chinese health authorities have confirmed 2,744 cases of the coronavirus along with 81 related deaths as authorities extended a week-long public holiday by an extra three days as a precaution against having the virus spread still further.
-Despite the lockdown that has expanded to 17 Chinese cities, the coronavirus has spread to a dozen countries, including the U.S.
+The coronavirus has spread to a dozen countries, including the U.S.

 Global health authorities are increasingly on alert for any new cases.
 Besides the threat to people’s lives and health, investors are worried about how much damage the virus will do to profits for companies around the world.